Sid Vicious: Death and aftermath

 On the morning of 1 February 1979, after completing his detoxification programme, Vicious was released from Rikers Island.
-When he arrived in Manhattan, and by chance, he met his friend Peter Gravelle.
+He arrived in Manhattan, and by chance, met his friend Peter Gravelle.
 Vicious asked Gravelle to find him some heroin.
-Gravelle brought $200 worth of the drug to the apartment of Michele Robison at 63 Bank Street, where he joined Vicious, Robison, Beverley, Jerry Only and Howie Pyro.
+Gravelle brought $200 worth of the drug to the apartment of Michelle Robinson at 63 Bank Street, where he joined Vicious, Robinson, Beverley, Jerry Only of the band Misfits, Eileen Polk, Jerry Nolan of the Heartbreakers, Esther Herskovits, and Howie Pyro.
 Gravelle said that they sat around doing drugs, and he left at 3:00 a.m.
-Only said that he and Anne Beverley made dinner, and that he left early, when the drug use began.
-He noted that Vicious was already nodding off, but Gravelle said that Robison gave Vicious four quaaludes to help him sleep.
-Vicious died in the night, of a drug overdose, Robison and his mother discovering his body the next morning.

-In the 1996 book Please Kill Me: The Uncensored Oral History of Punk by Legs McNeil and Gillian McCain, Vicious' friend, photographer Eileen Polk, said that no New York funeral home was willing to hold a funeral or burial for Vicious due to his reputation.
-There is no evidence of this and the scenario is unlikely.
+Only said that he and Anne Beverley made dinner, and that he, Polk, and Pyro left early, when the heroin use began.
+He noted that Vicious was already nodding off, and around 11:00 p.m., he "picked him up and slapped him around" before Beverley put a blanket over him and told Only "that he'd be okay.
+I was like, he's just been in prison for two months so he had to be clean so you know you can't be messing with him."
+However, Gravelle said that Robinson gave Vicious four Tuinal (a barbiturate and a favourite of Sid's) to help him sleep.
+Vicious died over the night of a drug overdose.
+Robinson and Beverley discovered his body the following morning, on 2 February 1979.

-Anne Beverley claimed that Vicious and Spungen had made a suicide pact and that Vicious' death was not accidental.
-She produced a handwritten note, which she said she found in the pocket of Sid's leather jacket, reading "We had a death pact, and I have to keep my half of the bargain.
+Anne Beverley later claimed that Vicious and Spungen had made a suicide pact and that Vicious's death was not accidental.
+She produced a handwritten note, which she said she found in the pocket of Vicious's leather jacket, reading "We had a death pact, and I have to keep my half of the bargain.
 Please bury me next to my baby.
 Bury me in my leather jacket, jeans and motorcycle boots.
 Goodbye."
-According to Deborah Spungen, Vicious wrote a letter to her when he was last hospitalised, saying approximately the same thing.
+According to Deborah Spungen, Vicious wrote a letter to her when he was last hospitalized, saying approximately the same thing.
 "We always knew that we would go to the same place when we died", he wrote.
 "We so much wanted to die together in each other's arms.
 I cry every time I think about that.
 I promised my baby that I would kill myself if anything ever happened to her, and she promised me the same.
 This is my final commitment to my love."
 Spungen was Jewish, and is buried in a Jewish cemetery in Pennsylvania.
 As an inter-faith burial was not possible, Sid's body was cremated at Garden State Crematory in New Jersey.
 According to Polk, Beverley asked Deborah Spungen if she could scatter Vicious' ashes over Nancy's grave and Spungen said no. Regardless, Polk said that Jerry Only drove Beverley, her sister, and two of Vicious' friends, to Nancy's gravesite, where Beverley scattered Sid's ashes.
-According to journalist, Alan G. Parker, before her death of a drug overdose in 1996, Beverley confessed to him that she intentionally injected her son with a fatal overdose of heroin, which Parker believes she did so that Vicious did not have to face the possibility of a lengthy prison sentence.